johnnyboysydney/Online_Marketplace_Net/README.md

 ## Acknowledgments

-- John "To my sons and daughters, who give me the power I need to keep going."
+- John "To my sons and daughters, who give me the power I need to keep going,
+And to the Love of my life who has endured the struggle, the journey, every step of the way, every day."

 ### Author